rwaldron/johnny-five/docs/led-rgb-anode.md

 ##### Common Anode RGB LED.
 (Arduino UNO)

-Basic example with RGB LED connected to pins 6, 5, and 3 for red, green, and blue respectively.
+RGB LED connected to pins 6, 5, and 3 for red, green, and blue respectively.
 The common pin is connected to +5v.

 ![docs/breadboard/led-rgb-anode.png](breadboard/led-rgb-anode.png)<br>